 To treat this form of hepatitis, you’ll have to stop drinking alcohol.
 Your doctor can help you if you’ve become dependent on alcohol.
 Alcoholic hepatitis can also cause malnutrition, so you may also need to be put on a special diet to get the vitamins and other nutrients you need.

 Medications such as prednisone (Rayos) and pentoxifylline (Pentopak) can also treat liver inflammation.

 In severe cases, a liver transplant may be needed.

 Biliary cirrhosis is an inflammation or irritation of the bile ducts in the liver.
 The inflammation or irritation blocks the flow of bile to the intestines.
 The exact cause of biliary cirrhosis is unknown.
-There is no cure for biliary cirrhosis, and the disease can be fatal.
+There’s no cure for biliary cirrhosis, and the disease can be fatal.

 Treatment can help manage your symptoms and prevent complications.
-Commonly prescribed medications include cholestyramine (Questran) to treat itching and ursodiol (Urso Forte), which aids in removing bile from the bloodstream.
+Commonly prescribed medications include cholestyramine (Questran), which treats itching, and ursodiol (Urso Forte), which aids in removing bile from the bloodstream.

 Your doctor may also suggest taking vitamins A, K, E, and D, to replace the nutrients that are lost in the fatty stools.
 Calcium supplements can also help prevent loss of bone density.

 In severe cases, your doctor may suggest a liver treatment.

 Gallstones are hardened deposits in the gallbladder that can block the flow of bile.